twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ]
 ```

-So the client doesn't have to ask the server about the index of this new name or the length of the names collection later on - it will be cached by Falcor client-side thanks to the information provided in the response of this "call" request.
+So the client doesn't have to ask the server about the index of this new name or the length of the names collection later on - it will be cached by Falcor client-side thanks to the information provided in the response to this "call" request.

 ### The client

-Our server code is quite simple - it serves up static resources, such as our JavaScript and HTML files, _and_ it responds to API requests using Falcor.
+Our server code is quite simple - it serves up static resources, such as our JavaScript and HTML files, _and_ it responds to API requests from our client using Falcor.
 Next, I'll explain the client-side portion of our app, which, of course, runs in the browser.

 #### Simplicity in our index page

-Our index page is _very_ simple: just the usual boilerplate along with one line to serve as the container for our entire React-generated app, followed by a second line import _all_ of our JavaScript.
+Our index page is _very_ simple: just the usual HTML-related structuring along with one line to serve as the container for our entire React-generated app, followed by a second line that imports _all_ of our JavaScript.

 ```html
 <!DOCTYPE html>